-- We will discharge you with enough medications to get you through to your first follow-up visit.
+- Our team recommends 1500 mg of Glucosamine and Chondroitin each day.
+Unfortunately, the University of Washington does not stock this so we are unable to provide it at your time of discharge form the hospital.
+However, It can be purchased over the counter at your local pharmacy. - We will discharge you with enough medications to get you through to your first follow-up visit.
 At that time, we will only refill your pain medications if you still need them. - We expect you will no longer need your pain medication 4 weeks after your surgery.
-If you are still on pain medicine you should follow-up with your primary care provider for this. - See your primary care provider at least 2 months after your surgery for a follow-up visit if you have any other medical issues. - Do not take any NSAIDS (anti-inflammatory medications) such as ibuprofen, aspirin, and/or Celebrex for 6 weeks after your surgery unless directed to by one of our surgeons.
+If you are still on pain medicine you should follow-up with your primary care provider for this. - See your primary care provider at least 2 months after your surgery for a follow-up visit if you have any other medical issues. - Do not take any NSAIDS (anti-inflammatory medications) such as ibuprofen, aspirin, and/or Celebrex for 6 weeks after your surgery.
 These drugs slow bone growth and this may lead to poor healing.
 If you were taking aspirin prior to your surgery for cardiac reasons, it is ok to resume this. - You may take Tylenol (acetaminophen), but not more than 4,000mg in a 24-hour period.
 If you have liver problems, please consult your doctor prior to using Tylenol. - The goal is to be off of all pain medications before 3 months after your surgery.